Robert Rollo Gillespie: India, Java, Sumatra, Nepal

 In 1804 he was honourably acquitted by a court martial of suspected involvement in a fraud scandal – he had permitted the regimental surgeons, in the interests of their patients, to exceed the regulation allowances.
-At his court martial it was pointed out that these regulations did not necessarily apply to a regiment which was paid not by the British government, but by the local government of Jamaica, which already had passed his accounts; many of its members and of his senior officers wrote letters to the court martial highly commending him and his care for his regiment.
+At his court martial it was pointed out that these regulations did not necessarily apply to a regiment which was paid not by the British government, but by the local government of Jamaica, which already had passed his accounts; many of its members and his senior officers wrote letters to the court martial highly commending him and his care for his regiment.

 He then transferred to India, traveling initially to Hamburg where, though both were in disguise and had no political principles in common, he was warned by Napper Tandy to flee to Danish territory in Altona.
 He continued overland through Germany, Austria, and Serbia, to the Euxine where he felt obliged to force his ship's captain at gunpoint to take him to Constantinople as agreed, rather than a corsair port for murder or slavery.
 He passed through Greece without recorded incidents, and took ship for Aleppo.
-He narrowly saved his own life, and his servant's, in the desert by curing the chief of a band of Arabs, who were planning to murder and rob him.
+In the desert, he narrowly saved his own life, and his servant's, by curing the chief of a band of Arabs who were planning to murder and rob him.
 He stayed for some time in Baghdad, where he was presented with a valuable Arabian horse by the Ottoman governor.
 From Basra he took ship for Bombay, then travelled overland to Madras.
 He was soon appointed to the command of the 19th Dragoons at Arcot, some 16 miles from Vellore.